ted00789/SimplifAI_2.0/src/content/blog/ai-receptionist-for-car-detailing-companies.md

 ### 🤔 Will customers hang up if an AI answers?

 Most callers care about getting help quickly.
-Modern AI voices sound natural and can escalate to you when needed.
-This concern is addressed in detail in [will customers hang up if AI answers?](https://simplifai-solutions.com/blogs/will-customers-hang-up-if-ai-answers).
+This is covered in detail in [will customers hang up if AI answers?](https://simplifai-solutions.com/blogs/will-customers-hang-up-if-ai-answers).

----

-### 💰 Is an AI receptionist affordable for small detailers?

-Yes.
-AI receptionists typically cost less than the revenue from one missed job per month.

----

-### 📆 Can it book appointments automatically?

-Yes.
-AI receptionists can connect to your calendar and book jobs in real time, including after hours.

----

-### 📞 What happens if a call is complicated?

-The AI gathers the details and routes the call or sends you a summary so you can follow up without guessing.

 ---